 The solution for mounting the FPV camera is very simple and straightforward.
 A recess is cut in the front of the frame to fit the aluminium bracket that comes with HS1177/Runcam swift type cameras.
 This recess keeps the camera from twisting, which is super annoying and pretty much made the aluminium bracket useless on other frames.
 This solution is the lightest solution and least complex we’ve tested and it works great.

 The Baby Tricopter uses the same indestructible tilt mechanism as the Mini and V4 tricopter.
 It’s mounted using zip ties, which acts as “mechanical fuses” to help protect the servo and motor in a hard crash.

-Included in the kit is a 140mm long crescent shaped diamond file so that you can smooth the edges of the carbon fiber if you wish to do so.
-This reduces the chance of a battery strap or zip-tie snapping and it makes the edges smoother and feel nicer to the touch.
+Included in the kit is a 140mm long crescent-shaped diamond file so that you can smooth the edges of the carbon fiber if you wish to do so.
+This reduces the chance of a battery strap or zip-tie snapping and it makes the edges smoother and feels nicer to the touch.